Formicarium Start

 Description

-Formicarium Start – your first acrylic ant nest
+Formicarium Start — a compact acrylic ant nest and beginner ant farm for your first colony

 Overall dimensions 11 × 7.5 cm